Michael Mainiero ’15: 747 Pilot to Youngest Captain in America

 Mainiero’s advice to students interested in becoming a pilot is to check out the Young Eagles program: “They have a lot of free training information on how to get into flying, and there’s still a chapter at San Carlos and two or three other ones in the Bay Area.
 It’s a great way to get on an airplane for the first time.
 There are also many flight schools in the Bay Area, between San Carlos Flight Center and Advantage Aviation at Palo Alto.
 You can call up and ask for information or go down and visit and for a discovery flight.”

-Ameya is a junior in his second year of journalism.
-He enjoys writing stories about education, sports, and local news and politics.
-In his free time he enjoys spending time with friends and watching movies.
+Ameya is a senior in his third year of journalism.
+As News Editor, he enjoys writing stories about education policy, sports, and local news and politics.
+He has reported on chronic absenteeism, state testing, and teacher diversity.